yaphet17/HDFS-File-Viewer/README.md

   - Clone this repository in your machine.
   - Get your [Data Pipeline license key](https://northconcepts.com/pricing/) and place NorthConcepts-DataPipeline.license file into the `HDFS-File-Viewer/src/main/resources` folder.
-  - Open this project your favorite IDE and run it as any Java program.
+  - Open this project in your favorite IDE and run it as any Java program.

 Note: This app might not visualize complex types such as arrays and records as expected.